 Graves of Louis Davis and Minnie Davis, z"l, Montefiore Cemetery in Queens, NY.
 Both markers have overgrown bushes in front of them.

 Paul [Peisach] Davis landed in New York with his first wife Gittel aboard the S.S.
 Werkendam on June 23, 1893, and their daughter Jennie was born two months later.
 Gittel died of tuberculosis in 1896, and Paul soon married Fannie Scher (who immigrated from Lodz, Poland).
 The story goes that Fannie met two-year Jennie Davis, "fell in love with her," and raised Jennie as one of her own children.
 Paul was a housepainter, but the exposure to lead paint ruined his health, and doctors advised him to leave New York and go west.
-Paul took a train to Milwaukee, WI in 1903 and his wife and children followed in his tracks in 1904, using tickets provided by the Industrial Removal Office
+Paul took a train to Milwaukee, WI in 1903 and his wife and children followed in his tracks in 1904, using tickets provided by the Industrial Removal Office.

+Milwaukee directories show Paul continued to work as a house painter, but around 1909 he lost his leg.
 My Grandma told me that Paul first had his leg amputated at the knee and then the hip, and thought it was due to lead poisoning.
 He got some compensation from the Progressive Order of the West, a Jewish fraternal workers' organization.
 The Jewish Voice on July 29, 1910 reported that the Progressive Order had in the past year "paid thirty-four death claims, amounting to $17,000, and one disability claim for $500 to Paul Davis, of B'nai Israel Lodge, No. 153, of Milwaukee, Wis., for the loss of a leg."
 Perhaps the money helped Paul relocate from Milwaukee to Spokane, WA in late 1909 or early 1910.
 A Spokane article from 1912 covered Paul and Fannie Davis getting thrown from their buggy by an "unbroken horse" and the reporter mentioned, perhaps with ableist surprise, that Paul was "a one-legged man."

 Once Paul settled in Spokane, he opened a clothing store.
 One 1925 newspaper ad for Paul's store talks of how "$17,000.00 Stock of Men's Shoes, Hats, Work Clothes and Furnishings Must Be Sold."
 Fannie became prominent in local Jewish affairs and charity organizations.
 Her obituary says she was "an early member of Keneseth Israel synagogue and a charter member of its Sisterhood of America," and belonged to B'nai B'rith, Hadassah, Helping Hand society (which assisted with Jewish burials), Jewish Consumptive Relief society, Royal Neighbors, and Rebekah Lodge.